 Breeds: There are 2 types of Alpaca, Huacaya and Suri.
 Ninety-five percent of alpacas are Huacaya, with full, puffy fleeces whose crimp/crinkle is found throughout their fleeces.
 The lustrous straight fibre of the Suri fleece hangs down in "dreadlocks", giving the Suri alpaca an entirely different silky appearance.

 Fibre: Both types of fibre are considered luxury fibres in the textile industry because of their unique qualities.
 Alpaca fibre is classified as a rare specialty fibre.
 It is soft and luxurious like cashmere, stronger than mohair and warmer than sheep's wool.
 Owing to the fact that Alpaca fibre has a smooth cell structure containing microscopic air pockets which allow garments to be lightweight and warm.
 It is an exceptional insulator, having more thermal capacity than almost any other animal fibre.
 It is natural, healthy, extremely durable and comfortable to wear and its excellent wicking properties help to repel water.
 Its hypoallergenic qualities provide no itch and does not contain lanolin.
-Alpacas are shorn for their valuable fleeces.
-The fleece from shearing one year's growth normally weighs about 5 to 6 pounds per alpaca; some animals may produce up to seven to 12 pounds of fleece.
+It has also recently been proven to protect against UV rays.
+Alpacas are shorn for their valuable fleeces, in the spring time, so that there is enough fibre growth to keep them warm when winter arrives.
+The fleece from shearing one year's growth normally weighs about 5 to 6 pounds per alpaca; some animals may produce up to 12 pounds of fleece.

-Colour: Alpaca fibre comes in an array of 22 different colours ranging from White, black grey, brown, rose-grey, etc. No other animal which produces fibre for textile use has such an enormous variety of colours.
+Colour: Alpaca fibre comes in an array of 22 different shades ranging from white, black, grey, brown, rose-grey, etc. No other animal which produces fibre for textile use has such an enormous variety of colours.

 Handling: Every Alpaca has its own personality and comfort space.
 Always allow them to come to you.
 Alpacas dont really like to be petted, but when they know you, they often like a scratch on the neck.
 Please Remember - It takes time and patience to earn their trust.